gremlin/field-solutions/README.md

 # field-solutions

 Folders in this repository contain solutions developed by customers, partners, and Gremlin field personnel and provided free of charge.
-They are offered as open source under the Apache 2.0 license with no implied support.
+They are offered unsupported under the Apache 2.0 license.
 Feel free to use these at your own discretion.

-## Folders:
+# Folders:

->**gremlin-ocp4-mc**: Openshift Container Platform (OCP) 4 Machine Config Operator for installing the SELinux Policy onto nodes.
+   **gremlin-ocp4-mc**: Machine Config Operator for installing the SELinux Policy on Openshift Container Platform (OCP) 4.